 You may find detailed information on each client in its respective GitHub repository:

 For improved interaction between the Crowdin app and Crowdin, you can use our library that provides cross-window communication.
 The library simplifies the interaction with the Crowdin interface, allows you to get additional information from the page where the application was opened, or manipulate certain UI elements of the page directly from the application.

 After creating and testing your app, the next thing you need to do is to publish it into the cloud or any public server (for example Heroku, or any others) so that it’s always accessible to Crowdin and other users.

-When you’re ready to share your app you can submit your app to the Crowdin Marketplace.
+When you’re ready to share your app you can submit your app to the Crowdin Store.
 This allows other users to install and run your app(s).

 Before you start developing your own Crowdin apps, you can take a look at a few examples.
 They showcase the integration between Crowdin Enterprise and external services like Mailchimp and SendGrid.
 Read more about Crowdin Mailchimp Example and Crowdin SendGrid Example.